Level/rave-level/README.md

 ### `db = new RaveLevel(location[, options])`

-The arguments are the same as [`level`](https://github.com/Level/level) (v8.0.0 and above) as is the API of the returned database, making `rave-level` a drop-in replacement for `level` for when you need to read and write to the given `location` from multiple processes simultaneously.
-It has one additional option:
+The `location` argument is the same as in [`classic-level`](https://github.com/Level/classic-level), making `rave-level` a drop-in replacement for when you need to read and write to the given `location` from multiple processes simultaneously.
+However, the `options` are different and limited because not every `RaveLevel` instance has direct access to the underlying LevelDB database.
+The `options` object may contain:

+- `keyEncoding` (string or object, default `'utf8'`): [encoding](https://github.com/Level/abstract-level#encodings) to use for keys
+- `valueEncoding` (string or object, default `'utf8'`): encoding to use for values
 - `retry` (boolean, default `true`): if true, operations are retried upon connecting to a new leader.
-The `db` cannot provide [snapshot guarantees](https://github.com/Level/abstract-level#iterator) in this case because new iterators (and thus snapshots) will be created by the leader.
+The `db` does not have [snapshot guarantees](https://github.com/Level/abstract-level#iterator) in this case because new iterators and thus snapshots may be created by the leader.
 If false, operations are aborted upon disconnect, which means to yield an error on e.g. `db.get()`.

-The database opens itself but (unlike `level`) cannot be re-opened once `db.close()` has been called.
+The `RaveLevel` class extends `AbstractLevel` and thus follows the public API of [`abstract-level`](https://github.com/Level/abstract-level).
+As such, the rest of the API is documented in `abstract-level`.
+The database opens itself but (unlike other `abstract-level` implementations) cannot be re-opened once `db.close()` has been called.
 Calling `db.open()` would then yield a [`LEVEL_NOT_SUPPORTED`](https://github.com/Level/abstract-level#errors) error.
-Closing the database or exiting the process triggers re-election in other processes.

 ### Events

-A database will only emit [events](https://github.com/Level/abstract-level#events) that are the result of its own operations (rather than other processes).
+A `rave-level` database will only emit [events](https://github.com/Level/abstract-level#events) that are the result of its own operations (rather than other processes).
 There's one additional event, emitted when `db` has been elected as the leader:

 ```js
 db.on('leader', function () {